 While it’s tough to say at the moment, we imagine that the technical advances of AirPower (that we discuss below) point towards a premium price tag.
-Considering that the third-party Belkin wireless charger costs £55 with none of the features offered by AirPower, it’s possible that AirPower could hit the £100 mark.
+With that being said, a recent leak suggests it could cost up to £199/$199.

 Apple AirPower design and build

 In terms of design, Apple’s AirPower wireless charger doesn’t look that different to the plethora of wireless chargers already available.

 Based on the video showcase at Apple’s September 2017 keynote, we know that the AirPower is a white mat large enough to accompany three devices (iPhone, Apple Watch and AirPods) at the same time, with a single power lead connected to the wireless charger.

 While wireless charging is provided, the wireless charger itself still needs to be plugged in – something that may sound obvious to some, but it’s worth pointing out for those new to the world of wireless charging.

 So, what makes Apple’s AirPower wireless charger better than anything else on the market?
 First up it’s built on the Qi wireless charging standard, although we’re not sure at this time whether the AirPower will be compatible with any Qi-enabled device.

 As announced by Apple during the September 2017 keynote, AirPower is the first wireless charger capable of charging three device at once, and it doesn’t matter where on the surface each device is laid – it should still receive the charge.